 How has our Wellbeing Ambassadors Programme been developed?

-Having established Worth-it Projects Ltd in 2011 to develop and deliver prevention programmes directly with young people, Liz Robson-Kelly, CEO of Worth-it Positive Education CIC, studied a Masters in Coaching Psychology in 2014, focusing on how coaching can prevent mental health problems in young people.
+Having established Worth-it Projects Ltd in 2011 to develop and deliver prevention programmes directly with young people, Liz Robson, CEO of Worth-it Positive Education CIC, studied a Masters in Coaching Psychology in 2014, focusing on how coaching can prevent mental health problems in young people.
 This led her to study further MSc modules in Positive Psychology in 2016, contributing to the development of Worth-it’s early prevention work.

 Working with schools to develop whole-school approaches to wellbeing and positive mental health and partnering with several local authority and health commissioners to design bespoke, early intervention, train-the-trainer programmes, fed into the development of our Wellbeing Ambassadors Programme, which is based on the SEARCH Framework for wellbeing by Waters and Loton (2019)(1).